jeremyshantz/angular-react-components/README.md

 * Angular requires that the directives be declared in markup, requiring that we render the tags server-side.
 Undoubtedly we could iterate over the array and insert the tags into DOM, but this would require us to prevent automatic initialization and [manually bootstrap the Angular application](https://docs.angularjs.org/guide/bootstrap).

 * Since React allows us to build the entire UI in Javascript, we can build our class instances by mapping over the object array.
+But imagine we want to choose the type of the inner control based on the value of a property of `item`.
+It is not clear how this could be accomplished in JSX.
+This is invalid: `<{item.innertype} />`.
+We will attempt this using `React.DOM`.

 ```javascript
 var models = this.props.data.map(function(item, i){